Summary

 • Two clinical trials suggested that treating asymptomatic women positive for vaginal Candida with clotrimazole reduced the risk of preterm birth [20], [21].

-• Another study found no association between C. albicans alone and preterm birth, but did find an association between Ureaplasma parvum and C. albicans and increased risk of preterm birth [23].
+• Another study found no association between C. albicans alone and preterm birth but found an association between Ureaplasma parvum and C. albicans and increased risk of preterm birth [23].

 Apart from this potential association with preterm birth, moms with vaginal Candida may pass these yeasts to the baby during birth [24], [25].
 This may increase the risk of oral candidiasis or diaper rash during the first year of life [26].

-For symptomatic cases the standard treatment is antifungals.
+For symptomatic cases of vaginal yeast infections, the standard treatment is antifungals.
 These medications come as creams, vaginal suppositories, and pills.
-These are some examples:
+Some examples include:

 • Miconazole (Monistat®, Vagistat®), available as a cream